Thomalpas/ImplementingStochasticity/addstochasticity.md

 ### AddStochasticity input

-The `AddStochasticity` object takes 8 arguments:
+If the intention is to add stochasticity to the BEFW, an `AddStochasticity` object needs to be created and passed to `ModelParameters`.
+The `AddStochasticity` function creates the object, and takes 8 arguments:

 * A `FoodWebs` object that describes the network stochasticity is being added to
 * A `BioRates` object that provides the mean values for the parameters envrionmental stochasticity is applied to